Travel Rules and Regulations

 All travel relating to iSchool and university business must be authorized, even if a travel reimbursement will not be submitted.
 Travel authorization requests are made using SJSU’s Financial Transaction Services (FTS).

 To begin the travel authorization process, you must first obtain approval from the Director.
 To do this, submit the online Request for Financial Assistance for Travel Form for full-time faculty or part-time faculty, depending on your status.
 Complete this step promptly to ensure that the FTS Travel Authorization may be created by the Travel Coordinator at least 30 days prior to domestic travel, 60 days prior to international travel to non High Hazard areas, and 80 days prior to international travel to High Hazard areas.

 The Travel Coordinator will contact you when the authorization form has been created and is ready for submission.
-Per CHHS policy, an agenda, letter of invitation, schedule, etc., must be included with all travel authorizations to substantiate the reason for travel.
+An agenda, letter of invitation, schedule, etc., must be included with all travel authorizations to substantiate the reason for travel.

 • If the travel includes personal travel dates, you must indicate which dates are for personal travel.